hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

    we provide a special attribute, `metadata_startup_script`, which is documented below.

 * `metadata_startup_script` - (Optional) An alternative to using the
 startup-script metadata key, except this one forces the instance to be recreated (thus re-running the script) if it is changed.
 This replaces the startup-script metadata key on the created instance and thus the two mechanisms are not allowed to be used simultaneously.
 Users are free to use either mechanism - the only distinction is that this separate attribute will cause a recreate on modification.
-On import, `metadata_startup_script` will be set, but `metadata.startup-script` will not - if you choose to use the other mechanism, you will see a diff immediately after import, which will cause a destroy/recreate operation.
-You may want to modify your state file manually using `terraform state` commands, depending on your use case.
+On import, `metadata_startup_script` will not be set - if you choose to specify it you will see a diff immediately after import causing a destroy/recreate operation.
+If importing an instance and specifying this value is desired, you will need to modify your state file manually using `terraform state` commands.

 * `min_cpu_platform` - (Optional) Specifies a minimum CPU platform for the VM instance.
 Applicable values are the friendly names of CPU platforms, such as
 `Intel Haswell` or `Intel Skylake`.
 See the complete list [here](https://cloud.google.com/compute/docs/instances/specify-min-cpu-platform).